sahillok/SQL-Analytics-Data-Engineering/README.md

 # SQL-Analytics-Data-Engineering
-A collect of SQL analytics and data engineering solutions focused on data modelling, transformation and analytics-ready datasets for modern data platforms
-# SQL-Analytics-Data-Engineering

 SQL for analytics and data engineering, focused on building scalable, analytics-ready datasets using best practices in data modeling and transformations.